 This post contains affiliate links.
-This means if you make a purchase through one of my links, I may recieve a commission at no extra cost to you.
-See my full disclosure here.The beginning of a new year is a fresh start!
+Read my full disclosure.The beginning of a new year is a fresh start!
 It is the perfect time to take an assessment of your health and happiness and take action to make things better.
 Many of us find that we have a lot a room for improvement, but it can be hard to know where to start.
 This list of healthy lifestyle changes has you covered and will give you some inspiration and direction for a healthier New Year!

 Healthy Lifestyle Changes

 - Drink enough water.
 Good hydration helps flush toxins from our bodies, keeps our cells healthy, and aids in proper digestion, just to name a few benefits.
 Most sources recommend at least 48-64 ounces of water each day.
 The number is highly individual, though, depending on your gender, activity level, and other factors like pregnancy/breastfeeding.

 - Find a physical activity that you enjoy.
 We all know physical activity is important for maintaining a healthy weight as well as keeping our bodies strong.
 But there is no reason why physical activity should be a chore.
 Make it a priority this year to find something that is fun that will move your body.
 Maybe it’s hiking, golfing, tennis, water aerobics, or Zumba.
 If you enjoy it, you will look forward to it.

 - Focus on gratitude.
 Deliberately taking the time to appreciate even the little things in life can lead to a more positive outlook on everything.
 I’ve personally found that it has helped me have a “cup half full” attitude rather than “cup half empty.”
 Start a gratitude journal this year to keep yourself accountable and on track with your new grateful mindset.